 Family court can be an overwhelming experience for anyone, but especially for women with children who are leaving an abusive relationship.
 This webinar introduces Family Court and Beyond, a workbook, organizer and website developed by Luke’s Place to assist women on this journey.
 Including legal information in plain language, tip sheets, checklists and more, this resource is an excellent tool for frontline workers to use with clients.

-These webinars are provided thanks to support from:
+Many of these webinars are provided thanks to support from: